KmolYuan/Pyslvs-UI/README.md

 Specify a path and options to generate a crank rocker.

+Two kinds of task target:

++ Stop at the maximum generation.
++ Get the minimum fitness value.

-This function has a simple TCP ZMQ connecting mode.
+This function also has batch tasking option and a simple TCP ZMQ connecting mode.

 # Modules Requirement